shiloh-byte/Testimonials-Grid-Section/README.md

 Frontend Mentor - Testimonials grid section solution This is a solution to the Testimonials grid section challenge on Frontend Mentor.
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

+The designs were created to the following widths:

+- Mobile: 375px
+- Desktop: 1440px

 Overview

 Links: